 Next levels include tracking mounts for the camera, or camera views through tracking telescopes.
 From there it progresses through various levels all the way to purpose-made astro-imaging telescopes, mounts, cameras, systems and software that rival some observatories.

-This year we are trying something a bit different.
-Astrophotographers at OSP range from people who are pointing a camera at the night sky for the first time, to people using tracking telescopes or mounts, to people with very sophisticated tracking and imaging systems with extreme capability.
+Since astrophotographers at OSP range from people who are pointing a camera at the night sky for the first time, to people using tracking telescopes or mounts, to people with very sophisticated tracking and imaging systems with extreme capability, the list approach leverages the other lists.
 To accommodate this better without creating many more lists, we are providing a few starter items here, then leveraging the other four lists for the remainder.

-To receive the award pin this year you must photograph at least 12 items, according to the rules above while you are at OSP.
+To receive the award pin this year you must photograph at least 10items, (counting items per the rules above) while you are at OSP.

 When finished, bring your record of observations and images to the Observing Program table next to the Information Tent to receive your pin.
 Please check the information tent for updates on when the Observing Program table will be staffed, and where it is going to be for the next session.
 Typically it will be manned later in the afternoon.